Classical Noise Inversion for Error-Propagatable Circuits with Minimal Overhead under General Gate-Dependent Noise: Noise compression

-We finally summarize the compression procedure in Algorithm~\ref{alg: compression}, which loops over the basis channels $\calB\in \bbB$ and checks whether $\calB$ has the same $\bbZ$-block as any channel in $\bbB^\prime$.
-The key step of this algorithm involves verifying whether the $\bbZ$-blocks of two basis quantum channels are identical.
-While the dimension of the $\bbZ$-block scales exponentially as $2^n \times 2^n$ with $n$, we leverage the efficient simulability of stabilizer circuits to render the comparison of $\bbZ$-blocks computationally tractable.
-As elaborated in the Methods section, our verification algorithm achieves a computational complexity that is polynomial in $n$.
+We finally summarize the compression procedure in Algorithm~\ref{alg: compression}, which loops over the basis channels $\calB\in \bbB$ and categorizes them by their $\bbZ$-rows.
+The key step of this algorithm involves verifying whether the $\bbZ$-rows of two basis quantum channels are identical.
+While the $\bbZ$-rows take the form of a $2^n \times 4^n$ matrix which scales exponentially with the number of qubits, we leverage the fact that stabilizer circuits admit efficient classical simulation to make comparisons of $\bbZ$-rows computationally tractable.
+As detailed in Sec.~\ref{sec: Z-rows pair propagation}, our comparison algorithm features a computational complexity that is polynomial in $n$.

 Another consideration is that the size of $\bbB$ may give rise to scalability concerns.
-However, practical implementations circumvent this limitation: the net effect of noise can be efficiently captured either via propagated gate noise channels or by a channel set $\bbB$ of polynomial size in $n$.
-We detail these implementations in the Practical Implementation section.
+However, practical implementations detailed in Sec.~\ref{sec: practical noise inversion} circumvent this limitation: the net effect of noise can be efficiently captured either via propagated gate noise channels or by a channel set $\bbB$ of polynomial size in $n$.

-\subsection{CNI-based robust quantum learning}
+\section{CNI-based robust quantum learning}